 - When you have immutable backup policies, you must run a K10 DR policy at least as often as your most frequent immutable backup.
 Since your backup catalog sits next to the application you are protecting, a cyberattack could compromise both at the same time.

 Your Next Steps

 Sign up for the CloudCasa free service plan, no credit card is required.
-If you have any questions, check our extensive CloudCasa FAQ, or simply chat with us in our popular in-product support chat, which is another differentiation vs. Kasten.
-You may also qualify for one of the promotions, such as a free KubeCon All-Access Virtual Pass.
+If you have any questions on your Kasten replacement, check our extensive CloudCasa FAQ, or simply chat with us in our popular in-product support chat, which is another differentiation vs. Kasten K10.
+You may also qualify for one of the KubeCon promotions we are currentily running. or